ataberk-xyz/ataberk-xyz.github.io/_posts/2019-09-02-hackthebox-onetwoseven-writeup-eng.md

 > uid=0(root) gid=0(root) groups=0(root)

 As a result of long efforts, we finally achieved to root user.
 Second part was really hard for me.
-It took nearly 2 day for me.
+It took nearly 2 days.
 I read these articles.
 I tried to make it work.
 It was really long process.
 After working hard, I've reached to happy ending.
-Also, I scored 5 out of 10 as difficulty as user part.
+Also, I scored 5 out of 10 as difficult as user part.
 Difficulty of root part?
 Yeah, I scored 8 out of 10.
-It was the hardest machine I've ever solved.

 Thanks for reading.
+Cheers!

 ### Articles: